naveens01/nginx-operator-refinement/devportal.md

   SSL certificates are managed per tenant through custom TLS secrets.
 Cloudflare integration allows for SSL verification through their service, falling back to internal verification when Cloudflare is disabled.

 - **Proxy Settings and Redirection:**
-  Like Control Plane, requests are proxied to the upstream endpoint, and HTTP-to-HTTPS redirection is enforced for secure communication.
+  Requests are proxied to the upstream endpoint, and HTTP-to-HTTPS redirection is enforced for secure communication.

 ## Cloudflare Integration